Coveted8749/CSCI4650/README.md

 ### 4. Install Python 3.12.3 with pyenv

 > Note: We cannot use the standard yum python package because it is not compatible with the version of django we are using.
+> Note: The free tier amazon ec2 instance will take several minutes to install.

 ```bash
 curl https://pyenv.run | bash && \